 Saving for college tuition is no easy feat.
 Save too little and you saddle your child with loans.
 Save too much and you might not get as much financial aid as you need.
 Unless you’re planning to pay cash for the full sticker price of a college education, you’re a good candidate for specialized college savings vehicles.
 One of those is the endowment life insurance policy.
 We’ll explore how it works below but if you need help preparing financially for your child’s college, consider working with a financial advisor.

 Endowment Insurance vs. Term Insurance

 Is Endowment Insurance For You?

 So is it worth it?
 When deciding how to save for college, consider the return on investment for your money.
-Also look at how your savings will measure up against the actual cost of four years of college.
-Then, ask these two important questions:
+Also, look at how your savings will measure up against the actual cost of four years of college.

 Endowment Life Insurance vs 529 College Savings Plans